 Wood looks great, is environmentally friendly (it’s a renewable resource and biodegradable), can be painted or stained any color and comes in a lot of styles.
 That being said, it can also be costly to maintain and is a target for pests, water damage and rot.

-Engineered wood is also eco-friendly, and the biggest plus is that it’s dimensionally stable, meaning it’s designed for long-term use and high performance in all environmental conditions.
+Engineered wood is also an eco-friendly type of siding, and the biggest plus is that it’s designed for long-term use and high performance in all environments.
 But it too has some of the same issues as natural wood: It has to be painted or stained, requires maintenance to avoid rot and is susceptible to moisture problems.

 Brick or Stone